loophp/collection/docs/pages/principles.rst

 ------------

 Most :ref:`operations <Methods (operations)>` return a new collection object rather than modifying the original one.

+Immutability usually makes your code:

-This makes your code easier to reason about and more testable.
+* simpler to use, reason about, and test
+* easier to debug
+* more robust and consistent

 A few notable exceptions to this are methods which return scalar values like ``count``;
 you can read more about them in the :ref:`operations background <Background>` section.